russell-parrott/reet/README.md

 ## Design Principles

-Structural Governance Standard for A is based on the principle that trust in AI cannot be declared — it must be a system condition that is designed, tested, and proven in operation.
+Structural Governance Standard for AI is based on the principle that trust in AI cannot be declared — it must be a system condition that is designed, tested, and proven in operation.
 Each safeguard is mapped to a structural question, verified through an operational test, and anchored to an audit trail capable of withstanding cross-jurisdictional challenges.

 ## Provenance